 - Freeman Enclosure Systems, LLC We acquired 100% of the membership interests and associated real estate of Freeman and its affiliate Strategic Edge LLC on March 16, 2017.
 Strategic Edge LLC was subsequently merged into Freeman, with Freeman as the surviving entity.
 Freeman is included in our Infrastructure Solutions segment.
 Freeman's ability to manufacture custom generator enclosures has expanded our solutions offering. - Technical Services II, LLC STR Mechanical, our 80% owned subsidiary which is consolidated, acquired all of the membership interests of Technical Services, a Chesapeake, Virginia-based provider of mechanical maintenance services, including commercial heating, ventilation and air conditioning, food service equipment, electrical and plumbing services, on June 15, 2017.
-Technical Services will operate as a subsidiary of STR Mechanical within the Company's Commercial & Industrial segment.
-The acquisition of Technical Services has expanded our geographic reach and diversified our customer base for mechanical maintenance services. - NEXT Electric, LLC On July 14, 2017, the Company acquired 80% of the membership interests of NEXT Electric, a Milwaukee, Wisconsin-based electrical contractor specializing in the design, installation and maintenance of electrical systems for commercial, industrial, healthcare, water treatment and education end markets.
-NEXT Electric will operate within the Company's Commercial & Industrial segment.
+Technical Services operates as a subsidiary of STR Mechanical within the Company's Commercial & Industrial segment.
+The acquisition of Technical Services has expanded our geographic reach and diversified our customer base for mechanical maintenance services. - NEXT Electric, LLC On July 14, 2017, the Company acquired 80% of the membership interests of NEXT Electric, a Milwaukee, Wisconsinbased electrical contractor specializing in the design, installation and maintenance of electrical systems for commercial, industrial, healthcare, water treatment and education end markets.
+NEXT Electric operates within the Company's Commercial & Industrial segment.

 The total purchase consideration for the Freeman and Technical Services acquisitions included contingent consideration payments based on the acquired company's earnings, as defined in the applicable purchase and sale agreement.
-The fair value of the total contingent consideration liability was estimated at \$786 at December 31, 2017, and is included in other non-current liabilities on our Condensed Consolidated Balance Sheets.
+The fair value of the total contingent consideration liability for all acquisitions, including Freeman and Technical Services, was estimated at \$467 at March 31, 2018, and is included in other non-current liabilities on our Condensed Consolidated Balance Sheets.

 The Company accounted for the transactions under the acquisition method of accounting, which requires recording assets and liabilities at fair value (Level 3).
-The valuations derived from estimated fair value assessments and assumptions used by management are preliminary pending finalization of certain tangible and intangible asset valuations and assessment of deferred taxes.
-The valuation of NEXT Electric is derived from estimated fair value assessments and assumptions used by management, and it is preliminary, pending finalization of the valuations of certain tangible and intangible asset valuations and assessment of deferred taxes.
+The valuations of Technical Services and NEXT Electric, which are derived from estimated fair value assessments and assumptions used by management, are preliminary pending finalization of certain tangible and intangible asset valuations and assessment of deferred taxes.